corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 the service’s configuration.
 See [Network Map Configuration Parameters](config-network-map-parameters.md) for more information.

 {{< note >}}
 All inter-service communication can be configured with SSL support.
-See [Configuring the ENM services to use SSL](enm-with-ssl.md)
+See [Configuring the CENM services to use SSL](enm-with-ssl.md)

 {{< /note >}}